 I'm a Masters student working on sheet metal forming environmental analysis.
 Previous to joining the lab, I spent 8 years in environmental compliance, including 4 years onsite at a refinery.
 I received my bachelors in General Engineering from the University of Illinois.

-The Environmentally Benign Manufacturing Group with Sahil Sahni, Professor Timothy G. Gutowski, Dr. Kotaro Kawajiri (back row, left to right) and Dr. Malima Wolf, Chris Bolin, Pamela C. Silva (front row, left to right).
+The Environmentally Benign Manufacturing Group in 2013, with Sahil Sahni, Professor Timothy G. Gutowski, Dr. Kotaro Kawajiri (back row, left to right) and Dr. Malima Wolf, Chris Bolin, Pamela C. Silva (front row, left to right).

 The Environmentally Benign Manufacturing Group in 2014 with (left to right) Sumant Raykar, Sheng Jiang, Mariapaola Testa, Prof. Tim Gutowski, Kathleen Eaton, Dr. Dan Cooper, and Gero Corman.